edquant/edh7916/_lessons/plotting.md

 <img src="../figures/eda_plot_box-1.png" title="plot of chunk eda_plot_box" alt="plot of chunk eda_plot_box" width="100%" />

+In a way, this plot is similar to the dual histogram above.
+But since we want to see the distribution of math scores across finer-grained levels of parental education, the box and whisker plot is clearer than trying to overlap seven histograms.

 > #### Quick exercise
 > Change the `as_factor()` and `factor()` functions above.
 How does
 > the plot change?